 For a Mexican, engraving themselves with day of the dead tattoos, is only a means of etching the fond memories associated with the deceased loved one on to themselves.
 Unlike bringing up frightful images, the tattoos associated with this day are colorful and can be designed according to your liking.

 In keeping with the theme of the day, the tattoos incorporate skulls and flowers as the main design.
-The tattoos themselves, reflect the flowery abundance of the actual celebrations.
+They reflect the flowery abundance of the actual celebrations.

 Calaveras or calacas, known as skulls form an essential part of the Day of the Dead celebrations.
 As popular belief may have it, skulls are essentially considered to be signs of darkness and death which often conjure images of decay and dread.